 6. Retreat Style and Philosophy

-Each retreat has a unique ‘vibe’ and underlying philosophy.
+Each location has a unique ‘vibe’ and underlying philosophy.

 - Rigorous vs. Relaxed: Do you prefer a highly structured schedule with mandatory activities, or a more flexible approach with plenty of free time?